 - Turn the heat up to medium-high and stir constantly until the mixture comes to a boil.
 Then, reduce heat to low and cook the stew for 30 minutes, stirring occasionally.

 - Add the amchur and the chaat masala.
-Taste it and add more salt if needed.
+Puree it until smooth.
+Taste it and add more salt if needed and add the chickpeas.

 MORE INDIAN FOOD…